 - The outer packaging showing the names and addresses of the sender and the addressee and the proper label showing that the article was sent insured

 - A printed electronic online label record or a computer printout from the application used to print the label and purchase the insurance.
-If purchased via ShippingEasy, learn how to locate this in your Endicia account.
+If purchased via ShippingEasy, learn how to locate this.

 - As applicable, proof of damage or loss of contents: if your customer received a damaged item or items are missing from a package, advise them to hang on to the contents they received and the associated packing materials until your claim is settled.
 They may be asked to take them to their local Post Office for inspection.